SoultatosStefanos/dbc/README.md

 Design By Contract framework, by making use of public assertion macros.

 * DBC is **flexible**.
-Depending on the build option, (DBC_ASSERT_LEVEL_NONE, DBC_ASSERT_LEVEL_CRITICAL, DBC_ASSERT_LEVEL_ASSERT, DBC_ASSERT_LEVEL_SAFE), client code can choose what types of assertions to evaluate.
+Depending on the build option, (DBC_ASSERT_LEVEL_NONE, DBC_ASSERT_LEVEL_PRECONDITIONS, DBC_ASSERT_LEVEL_POSTCONDITIONS, DBC_ASSERT_LEVEL_INVARIANTS),
+client code can choose what types of contracts to evaluate.
 In addition, the error handling mechanism can be configured at runtime.

 * DBC is **debug friendly**.
 It's assertions are overloaded, in order to provide human friendly error messages.
-In addition, in case of a contract violation, user friendly debug info, (including the file, function and much more) is forwarded.
+In addition, in case of a contract violation, user friendly debug info, (including the file, function and much more) is forwarded, plus it features boolean expression decomposition, in order to automatically output the operands of a false boolean expression.

 * DBC is **efficient**.
-It utilizes only std::string_view objects and primitive types for error reporting, while its assertions can be completely turned off.
+It utilizes mostly std::string_view objects and primitive types for error reporting, while its assertions can be completely turned off.